shitcorp/Awesome-Discord-Bot-Tools/README.md

 - [discord.py](https://discordpy.readthedocs.io/en/stable/) - An API wrapper for Discord written in Python.
 - [hikari](https://github.com/hikari-py/hikari) - A Discord API wrapper for Python and asyncio built on good intentions.
+- [interactions.py](https://github.com/interactions-py/interactions.py) - A highly extensible, easy to use, and feature complete bot framework for Discord
 - [Nextcord](https://github.com/nextcord/nextcord) - A Python wrapper for the Discord API forked from discord.py

 ### Ruby